-Well, the truth is you can have delicious homemade French Bread in just one hour!
+Friends, you can have delicious homemade and fabulous French Bread in just a little over one hour!
 Yep.
 One hour.
 This dough is super easy to make, especially if you do it in your stand-mixer.
 That fabulous dough hook will do the little kneading that’s required for you!
 This recipe makes 3 medium-sized loaves of French Bread.

 We made sandwiches with the first loaf (so good!) and french bread pizza with the second one (recipe coming tomorrow!) and with the third loaf we randomly sliced us off a piece and spread on some butter and jam.
 Talk about heaven! *Below the recipe I posted pictures to show the step-by-step of how you form the dough before baking.
 It’s super easy, but maybe a little hard to understand in writing.
 So check them out for help, if needed*